Compiling and Building Cubes

 Cube Build Status

-If there is a build in progress, you can monitor its progress using the %BuildStatus()Opens in a new window method.
-From the IRIS Terminal call:
+If there is a build in progress, you can monitor its progress using the %BuildStatus() method.
+In the Terminal, call:

 If there is no build in progress, %BuildStatus() displays the timestamp of the most recent build: There is no build in progress.
 Last build was finished on 06/23/2020 11:31:07.